lukedodd/Pixslam/README.md

 ### More Information ###

 The best resource for understanding Pixslam is the examples.
-A few of those are shown above, but build process runs many more of example Pixslam code.
+A few of those are shown above, but the build process runs many more of example Pixslam code.

 After you build Pixslam you should see an `examples` directory in your build directory.
-This will be filled with `.psm` Pixslam source files, generated images, and shell or batch files which show how Pixslam was run to generate each output.
+This will be filled with `.psm` Pixslam source files, generated `png` images, and shell or batch files which show how Pixslam was run to generate each output.

 Libraries
 ---------